MICHAEL A. WERNER, MD, FACS, FOUNDER

 Sunit Khadge, Lab Supervisor

-Sunit received his Bachelors of Arts in Biology from Concordia College, Bronxville, NY and is currently working towards earning an MS in Epidemiology at Columbia University.
+Sunit received his Bachelors of Arts in Biology from Concordia College, Bronxville, NY and his Masters of Science in Epidemiology at Columbia University, NYC, NY.

 Sunit has been working at Maze Labs for the past 5 years.
 He is responsible for the day-to-day oversight of all laboratory operations.
 He supervises a dedicated team of technicians and ensures that all industry standards and safety regulations are followed.
 Sunit collaborates with Dr. Werner to develop and maintain protocols and procedures.
 As a point of contact for the FDA and NYSDOH, Sunit regularly communicates with the agencies and ensures that all regulatory requirements are met.
 Sunit is also involved in conducting of various clinical trials.

 Camela began her career at Maze in 2007 as the Cord Blood Customer Service Manager.

 Camela currently oversees the Cord Blood customer service and implementation division, ensuring the process runs smoothly from start to finish and that customers are satisfied with their Maze banking experience.
 Her primary responsibilities include phone support, account management, billing and she is the point of contact for the medical courier and processing lab, both of which communicate with her daily for status updates.
 She and her staff track every cord blood from the time the courier is called, until the specimen is received, processed, and put into permanent storage.